framework-for/cypress/README.md

 ## Debuggability

-If you're coming from Selenium / Webdriver you might expect errors to look this like:
+We remember Selenium / Webdriver errors that look like this:

 <img src="https://cloud.githubusercontent.com/assets/1268976/23825052/a9c1a2b2-0650-11e7-91c3-07ef5ddf9c3d.png" width="75%" />

-Browsers are enormously complex objects, and their behavior is difficult to be explained in a single error (which is just a string of text).
+Browsers are enormously complex objects and their behavior is difficult to be explained with an error message (which is just a string of text).

-Can you guess why the element above is not visible?
+In the example above, why is the element above not visible?

-These are multiple potential answers:
+Here are a few potential answers:

 - The selector was written incorrectly
 - The app hasn't rendered yet